 Every adult institution now offers reentry programming to offenders serving the last part of their sentences, with programming focused on treatment and resources necessary for a successful transition home.
 The Long Term Offender Program for inmates serving life terms has expanded to 30 institutions.
 The 2017-18 budget allowed for the expansion of Arts-in-Corrections to every adult institution, meaning no matter where an offender is housed, he or she can participate in structured arts classes taught by professional artists.
 The department’s Innovative Grants Program allocated $14.5 million in grants to boost innovative programs and increase volunteerism in prisons, including $5.5 million to provide programs that have proven successful in serving long-term or life-term inmates.
 IGP programs include gardening, nonviolent communication, family relationships, anger management and technological programs such as The Last Mile computer coding program.
 Through Senate Bill 1391, CDCR has partnered with community colleges to offer face-to-face college instruction at 32 adult institutions.

 CDCR partners with contractors to operate several successful reentry programs, including the Male Community Reentry Program and Custody to Community Transitional Reentry Program.
 These programs allow eligible inmates to serve the last part of their sentence in the community program in lieu of confinement in state prison.
 They receive intensive reentry-focused programming and are able to connect with services available to them in the communities to which they will parole.

 Read more about the department’s current efforts at rehabilitation.

-CDCR PIO III Krissi Khokhobashvili contributed to this report.
+CDCR PIO II Krissi Khokhobashvili contributed to this report.